Company value examples plus how we defined our core values at Hotjar (and you can do the same)

 In this article, I’m sharing what I’ve learned about company values in the past five years at Hotjar: why they are important, where to look for inspiration, and how to go about articulating and implementing them.

-Company values (also called corporate values or core values) are the set of guiding principles and beliefs that help a group of people function together as a team and work toward a common business goal.
+Company values (also called corporate values or core values) are the set of guiding principles and fundamental beliefs that help a group of people function together as a team and work toward a common business goal.
 These values are often related to business relationships, customer relationships, and company growth.